ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

 See the [README.md for the ni/nimble repository](/README.md) for documentation of individual components.

-### Specifying Nimble Element Tags
+### Using Nimble Element Tags

-For each Nimble component, there is an exported constant for the component's HTML element tag.
-For example, the Nimble theme provider component exports a `themeProviderTag` constant with value `"nimble-theme-provider"`.
-It is recommended that you use these constants in your HTML whenever possible rather than hard-coding the element names or using `DesignSystem.tagFor()`.
-This allows the names to become a compile-time dependency, providing protection against missing imports and typos.
+Generally for normal Angular Templates the element tag should be used directly along with the associated directives.
+For example by importing the `NimbleThemeProviderModule` and using the `<nimble-theme-provider>` tag in an Angular Template.

+In some cases where you are manipulating HTML strings directly, such as writing custom pipes or writing selectors in test code, you may want to use the element tag as a string value outside of an Angular Template.
+For these use-cases you should leverage the associated tag constant exported by a directive.
+For example, the  `NimbleThemeProviderDirective` exports the `themeProviderTag` constant which contains the string `"nimble-theme-provider"`.

+By depending on the element tag constant, the name becomes a compile-time dependency providing protection against typos and ensuring that the underlying web component is properly defined in the deployed page.

 ### Using Nimble form controls